 Max Glauben was liberated on a death march from the Flossenbürg concentration camp when he was 17 years old.
-After decades of telling his story to students, opening up the Dallas Holocaust Museum, and recording his hologram, he will be publishing his book “The Upstander” on March 30th.
+After decades of telling his story to students, opening up the Dallas Holocaust Museum, and recording his hologram, he published his book “The Upstander” on March 30th 2021.
 He and journalist Jori Epstein have been working on it together for five years.

 Max, since the 1980s you have talked a lot about your history in front of students, during the March of the Living and for the recording of your hologram – why did you want to publish a book too?